-Health insurer Anthem, Inc. published a policy change on December 27, 2017 that leaves medical providers concerned about patient safety.
+Health insurer Anthem, Inc. published a policy change on December 27, 2017, followed by a revised guideline published on February 1, 2018, which leaves medical providers concerned about patient safety.
 The policy, “CG-MED-60 Anesthesia for Cataract Surgery,” restricts the use of monitored anesthesia care (MAC) and general anesthesia for cataract surgery with few exceptions for medical necessity.
 Anthem patients will have to pay out of pocket if they desire to have any form of intravenous anesthesia.

 What are the exceptions?
 Anthem’s published guidelines only consider MAC or general anesthesia medically necessary for any one of the following: